Leslie's Pool Care Checklist

 ✔ Fill the Floater

-Fill chlorine float.
+Fill the floating chlorine dispenser.
 Replace floater if cracked or damaged.

 Whether you’re using a floating chlorine feeder or a more automated method of sanitization, it’s important to ensure your pool receives a steady supply of Free Available Chlorine (FAC).
 This steady supply of chlorine will help your water better handle the peaks and valleys that come with rain, heavy usage, leaves, birds and other wildlife, and much more.

 ✔ Test Pool Water

 Bring a water sample into Leslie’s for a FREE 10-Point Water Test.

 Within 60 seconds, receive a comprehensive, customized water treatment plan tailored for your pool's specific needs.
 Our industry-leading AccuBlue® water testing experience unveils.
 Our certified in-store pool experts will guide you through proper treatment steps and chemical dosages, ensuring you have a clear path to a clean, safe, and beautiful pool.

 Complete an At-Home Water Test Kit or Strips.

 If a store visit isn’t an option, keep an at-home testing kit handy to identify issues with your core chemical levels.
-Whether you’re using handy strips or a complete water test kit, it’s important to consistently check the condition your pool water is in.
+Whether you’re using handy test strips or a complete water test kit, it’s important to consistently check the condition of your pool water.

 ✔ Balance Pool Water

 Balance your pool water according to water test results.

 Now that you’ve diagnosed your pool and understand the treatment plan, ensure you have the right pool chemicals on hand to spring into action.
 Whether you need chlorine, shock, water balancers, or any of our other quality pool chemicals, your local Leslie’s will have stock on hand for same-day treatment.
 Learn more about all aspects of pool water balance in our guide, Pool Chemistry 101.

 Download this printable version of the Leslie's Pool Care Checklist and keep it available for whenever you need it:

-If you have additional questions, call or stop by your local Leslie's store to speak with a pool expert.
+If you have additional questions about routine pool care, call or stop by your local Leslie's store to speak with a friendly pool expert.